hulkgosmash/ExfilTracer/README.md

 ### Connect to the server

-Using the output from the the terraform build command we can find the required command to connect to the server.
+Using the output from the Terraform build command we can find the required command to connect to the server.
 Enter yes to continue connecting then elevate to the root account.

 ![Description of the image](images/11.png)